Portuguese bond yields fall 10 days before election

 Portugal on Wednesday revised its 2014 budget deficit up to 7.2 percent of GDP, from a previously reported 4.5 percent after including the cost of rescuing a major bank, but said it was on track to meet this year’s 2.7 percent target.

-Ratings agency Moody’s said any upgrade of Portugal’s credit ratings would depend on whether Lisbon keeps up the pace of fiscal consolidation after the election.

-Citi strategists recommended investors bet on Portuguese bonds outperforming their Spanish equivalents based on the disproportionate risks presented by elections in each country.
+Citi strategists recommended investors bet on Portuguese bonds outperforming their Spanish equivalents based on the disproportionate risks stemming from the two countries’ elections.

-Regional elections in Catalonia on Sunday may strengthen the stance of secessionists and foster political instability.
-National elections in December might see a strong result for anti-austerity parties.
+Regional elections in Catalonia on Sunday could strengthen the stance of secessionists and foster political instability.
+National elections in December could see a strong result for anti-austerity parties.

 On the other hand, in Portugal, Citi strategists see “a mainstream political battle”, with the two main parties having advocated for continued fiscal consolidation.

-The bank expresses this view as a bet that Portugal’s 5/10-year yield curve will flatten while Spain’s will steepen, with longer-dated debt issued by Madrid underperforming.
+The bank expresses this view as a bet that the Portuguese 5/10-year yield curve will flatten while the equivalent Spanish one will steepen, with longer dated debt issued by Madrid underperforming.

-Spanish 10-year bond yields were up 2 basis points at 1.99 percent.
-German Bund yields dipped to a one-month low of 0.57 percent before closing the day at 0.59 percent.

-The data had little market impact, as traders waited for a speech on inflation from Federal Reserve chief Janet Yellen later in the day.
-U.S. durable goods and jobless claims data were in line with expectations.
+The data had little market impact, with traders waiting for U.S. durable goods and jobless claims figures, as well as a speech on inflation from Federal Reserve chief Janet Yellen later in the day.

 The European Central Bank offered banks 15.5 billion euros in its fifth targeted longer-term refinancing operation (TLTRO) on Thursday.
 The liquidity tenders are aimed at improving lending to businesses and consumers.
-(Additional reporting by Nigel StephensonLarry King)
+(Additional reporting by Nigel Stephenson; Editing by Toby Chopra)